totallyquiche/psl/README.md

 # Pumpkin Spice Linkté

-Pumpkin Spice Linkté (PSL) is a URL shortener engine built on Node.
+Pumpkin Spice Linkté (PSL) is a permashortlink engine (URL shortener) built on Node.

 As basic as America's favorite fall garbage coffee drink!